 Model farms were created by organizing focus groups and collecting industry data.
 Texas A&M AgriLife Extension District 1 consists of 22 counties in the High Plains region.
 For study purposes, these counties were grouped into six clusters, each representing similar cropping and livestock systems (Figure 1).
 Risk management specialists then conducted focus groups within each cluster that consisted of county agents, agricultural producers, Farm Service Agency employees and agribusiness representatives.
 During these meetings, participants described the structure and characteristics of a realistic operation in their respective areas.
-Farm price data was gathered through Texas Cattle Feeders Association market summary reports and Chicago Board of Trade futures settlement sheets and adjusted with focus group input for local basis.
-Crop yields and cattle stocking rates came primarily from focus group estimates.
+Price data was gathered through Texas Cattle Feeders Association market summary reports and Chicago Board of Trade futures settlement sheets and adjusted for local basis.
+Average crop yields and cattle stocking rates came primarily from focus group estimates.
+Also, it should be noted that 2018 dryland yields were reduced on several farms due to low rainfall during the growing season.

 The following information provides a summary of model farm characteristics by cluster.
 Operational demographics vary greatly by county group, reflecting the diversity of Texas High Plains Agriculture.
-Overall, seven different crops are analyzed with both dryland and irrigated production practices.
+Overall, six different crops are analyzed with both dryland and irrigated production practices.
 Several entities also include leased stockers, owned stockers, and/or cow-calf herds.
 Government payments are incorporated into each analysis, and assume that all farms are enrolled in the Price Loss Coverage program and eligible for Loan Deficiency Payments.
 Finally, most operations implement a specific equipment replacement strategy over the analysis period.